-More Than Birth Control: How IUDs Can Affect Your Sex Life
+More Than Birth Control: How IUDs Can Affect Your Libido, Sex Drive

 Intrauterine devices (IUDs) are one of the most effective birth control methods available to women right now.
 They're more than 99 percent effective at preventing pregnancy and some don't have to be replaced for up to 10 years, which is why many women choose to get one.
 IUDs will help prevent pregnancy, but they may also improve the sex lives of women who get them.

 Intrauterine devices are small, T-shaped, flexible pieces of plastic that sit inside the uterus, where they prevent sperm from fertilizing an egg.
 Once an IUD is inserted, it doesn't have to be changed for three to 10 years.
 Hormonal IUDs not only prevent pregnancy, but can treat painful and heavy periods.
 The nonhormonal IUD called Paragard is the most effective form of emergency contraceptive and can prevent pregnancy up to five days after unprotected sex.

 Hormonal intrauterine devices like Mirena, Kyleena, Skyla and Liletta deliver local doses of a hormone called progestin into the uterus.
 Compared to birth control pills, hormonal IUDs deliver smaller amounts of hormones, which is one of the reasons why women switch to IUDs.

 Some women who get an IUD will notice their sex drive change.
 Women who've never taken hormonal birth control who get an IUD may experience an increased sex drive because of the hormones in some IUDs.
 Other women who switch from the pill to an IUD may notice their sex drive change because IUDs have fewer hormones than birth control pills.